-A lack of a will can result in many complications for the deceased’s family.
 An executor can also be named in a will.
-This person will oversee how personal property will be distributed and can be a close friend, family member or an attorney of the deceased’s.
+This person will oversee how personal property will be distributed and can be a close friend, family member, or one of our McAllen estate planning lawyers.